randiquek/Assessment-Java-Full-Stack-Application/README.md

 ### User Story
 - User logs in
 - User is presented with main page that displays top featured games
-- User can view games by genre, top games, or new games
+- User can filter games by genre, alphabetical, or release date
 - User can view games and add to a wishlist
 - User can also write a review for the game they are viewing
 - User can also view their profile